JaiprakashChoudhary/JaiprakashChoudhary/resume/README.md

 * Created a culture of timely releases with acheiving _85%_ of on time release
 * Re-architected to reduce _data import time by 97%_
 * Defined culture of delivery with over _80% on time releases_
-* Defined multiple tech projects (EPOD, QC) that led to increased business.
+* Defined multiple tech projects (EPOD, QC, multi-option CN tracking, collection tracker, localisation) that led to increased business
+* Defined a _fitness test based project development_ leading to 86% projects achieving the fitness function

 #### Senior Engineering Manager - Feb 2019 - July,19
 * Managing the lifecycle of B2B platform of Freight